PayamAnari/task-manager/README.md

 - **ProjectFactory:** Generates fake project data for testing purposes.
 - **TaskFactory:** Generates fake task data for testing purposes.
 - **UserFactory:** Generates fake user data for testing purposes.

+### Routes

+- API routes are defined to handle user authentication, registration, updating, and deletion, as well as project and task management functionalities.